AlgebraicJulia/CliqueTrees.jl/README.md

 ## Citation

-If you use CliqueTrees.jl for a publication, please cite our work using the following bibtex citation:
+If you use CliqueTrees.jl for a publication, please cite it as follows.

 ```bibtex
 @misc{cliquetrees2025samuelson,